 Some participants remarked on the fact that the gaze rays did not terminate at the body of the target human, which would provide useful depth cues for practical shared gaze environments.
-As discussed in Section 1, we expected this feedback, but such approaches would require accurate real-time information about dynamic scene geometry, which is highly challenging for practical applications, and not considered in the scope of this paper.
+As discussed in Sect.
+1, we expected this feedback, but such approaches would require accurate real-time information about dynamic scene geometry, which is highly challenging for practical applications, and not considered in the scope of this paper.

 Most participants further indicated that they made judgments based on a visual comparison between the movement patterns of the target humans and those of the gaze ray, and that it helped them in completing the task.
-It would be more challenging to identify a stationary target among a group of stationary objects.
+It would be more challenging to identify a stationary target among a group of Table 4Subjective responsesfor the Performance andExperience questionnaires stationary objects.
 That is, unless one's simulated partner is moving as well, which could provide similar cues as in this study, and would be interesting for future research.